rmrector/script.artwork.beef/src/content/usage/fromfiles.md

 they are different than the art types used in Kodi; for instance, logo.png is added as clearlogo and extrafanart are added as fanart#.
 Ditto Movie Set Artwork Automator, but only for its default file names (logo.png to clearlogo, folder.jpg to thumb).
 This is controlled with an add-on setting, enabled by default.
+It also supports other file paths that MSAA supported, though I do not suggest you use them for a new setup.

 ## From NFO files